SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/workday.md

 ## Collect Logs for the Workday App

 This page explains how to collect logs from Workday and ingest them into Sumo Logic for use with the Workday App predefined dashboards and searches.
-Click a link to jump to a section:

-1

 The instructions below assume that the following security groups -  Security Administrator, System Auditor, and Report Administrator are assigned to the user who will be configuring the collection in the Workday portal.
 Make sure the account used doesn't belong to an employee otherwise custom reports created by the user may no longer be available when they leave the organization.